renovatebot/renovate/docs/usage/configuration-options.md

 To customize this behaviour, you can explicitly ignore platform requirements (for example `ext-zip`) by setting them separately in this array.
 Each item will be added to the Composer command with `--ignore-platform-req`, resulting in it being ignored during its invocation.
-Note that this requires your project to use Composer V2, as V1 doesn't support excluding single platform requirements.
+Note that this requires your project to use Composer V2, as V1 does not support excluding single platform requirements.
 The used PHP version will be guessed automatically from your `composer.json` definition, so `php` should not be added as explicit dependency.

 If an empty array is configured, Renovate uses its default behaviour.